 - Choose low acid beans You can choose naturally low acid beans, or specially processed beans such as Puroast, HealthWise, Folgers Simply Smooth, or Hevla.

 - Drink decaf If you like just the taste of coffee, and you don’t care about caffeine content, decaf is just the right choice.
 Caffeine is one of the components that irritate the most your stomach.
 You can also make it half decaf, half regular, and test it out.

 - Add milk to your coffee By adding milk, you can sensibly smooth out your cup.

 - Choose dark roast beans Dark roast beans are less irritating than lighter roasts.
-The only problem is that with darker roast you miss some of the natural flavours of the beans.
-For coffee aficionados this is a huge problem, but when you have to choose between drinking dark roast and not drinking, the choice is easy.
+The only problem is that with darker roast you miss some of the natural flavors of the beans.
+For coffee aficionados, this is a huge problem, but when you have to choose between drinking dark roast and not drinking, the choice is easy.

 - Don’t skip breakfast As shown earlier in the page, coffee itself does not cause you stomach pain.
 However, the compounds present in coffee, stimulate acid production.
 Your stomach produces acid in order to digest food, so you need to have food when HCL is produced in your stomach.
 If there is no food, the acid will affect your stomach lining.
 This is the reason you need to eat with your coffee, even if it’s just a little breakfast.

 - Don’t drink coffee in the afternoon Coffee in the afternoon will cause stomach pain for many people.
 Don’t ask me why, nobody knows, as of yet.
 If I were to guess is probably related to the capacity to produce more acid in the afternoon.

 French Press Coffee Maker – Better for Stomach